juliusgb/wardley-map-icons/README.md

-# wardley-map-icons
+# Icons for Wardley Maps
-Contains symbols/icons used in Wardley Maps
+Contains symbols/icons used in Wardley Maps for drawing software tools.